mobilerobot-io/mobilerobot.io/content/_index.md

 categories: [ robotics ]
 ---

-This is an ambitious project for a number of reasons: first Robotics is a intricate multi-disceplinary disciplines (mechanics, electronics, software, power, sight, sound, and so much more.)
+This is an ambitious project for a number of reasons: first of all Beginning Robotics is a complex topic, beyond the basics are (some would say) literally no limits.

-But this is particularly ambitious since I do not know a thing about Robotics and very little about the various discplines required to build even the most simple robot.
+The other reason this is an amitious project: I know very little about the various disciplines required to design, build and operate a Robot, except one.

-Everybody starts at the beginning, right?

->Interested?
-Want so see what happens, or better, want to
->participate?
-I would love to have your help!

-## What will we work on?

-My first thoughts when I hear The word robot is to conjure up an image of a science fiction movie or something amazing that NASA or Boston dynamics is been working on.
-But I certainly don't have the budget nor the space in my garage toBuild anything like that when aloneSheer lack of knowledge.

-And that has limited my involvement in Robotics..
-Until now, a combination of OpenSource HW & SW.

-> Affordable AND practical robots.
+This project requires a reasonable amount of knowledge in Electronics, Mechanics, Materials and Power, it also requires software and commuications (which happens to be my background).

+## The Big Idea

+The idea is to build an _Affordable yet Useful_ robot.
+Something that fits a gap between Big Science stuff from NASA, MIT, Standford and some of the amazing "toy" robots that can be found or built for under
+$100.

+Build on the affordable Robotics and MicroControllers so prevalent today to build:

+> Affordable, but Practical Robots

+A robot that can be built by a person or small team in a modest workshop or makerspace.

-## Project Overview
+## Tank Project

-To learn this stuff we are going to start building and reading in between, since after all, there is no better way to learn.

-> For complete Requirements and design see [project](/projects).
-For
-> a quick overview here are some highlights.

-In loose order I am going to bullet point some of our requirements.

-- The architecture SHALL allow a programmable, self driving vehicle

-- Chassis prototype are tank treads and skid stear.
-Two and four wheels will probably be experimented with.

-- The robot must carry some set of sensors, to help gathering enviornmental information, including a camera

-- One the sensors will be a camera that streams real time video.
-The bot may optionally store images on the bot.

-- Must work with an Interchangable Control system.
-In otherwords,
+The project goal is to build a Mobile Robot that can drive around under my house and video tape it.
+The Robot will need to navigate wirelessly, it will also need to carry some configuration of sensors in addition to the camera, such as temprature, moisture, etc.